Defaultplayer001/Deus-Ex-Universe-Community-Update-/Deus Ex 1 Community Update - Deus Ex - PC/README.md

 getahobby.3gp: https://www.youtube.com/watch?v=3mcQfP8k51s - GET A HOBBY: work with ROCKS and CEMENT like JOHN DUNSWORTH - John Dunsworth - R.I.P

-digital_data.png: https://xkcd.com/1683/ - Digital Data - ‚ÄúIf you can read this, congratulations‚Äîthe archive you‚Äôre using still knows about the mouseover text‚Äù!
+digital_data.png: https://xkcd.com/1683/ - Digital Data - ‚ÄúIf you can read this, congratulations‚Äîthe archive you‚Äôre using still knows about the mouseover text‚ÄÅE

 firsttry.gif - Gif of clip from The Lego Movie